 Able to work well in a team or individually

 Discretion when dealing with sensitive information

-Able to organize enormous information
+Able to organise enormous information

 Able to explain business issues and technical concepts to individuals

 5. Qualifications For A Cyber Security Analyst In Australia